-None of us ever fails to be moved by the incredible landscape of the Turquoise Coast from the vantage point of the yoga deck set high on the Lycian way.
-The drama of the mountains tumbling into the sea, their colour changing throughout the day and building to a crescendo when the sunlight burnishes them pink and orange hues at dusk.
-Their vertiginous slopes, abundant with lush vegetation and green forests and beyond the hazy horizon where the sea and the sky seem to blend seamlessly into one another.
+No-one ever fails to be moved by the incredible landscape of the Turquoise Coast viewed from the vantage point of the our yoga deck set high on the Lycian way.
+The drama of the mountains tumbling into the sea, their colour changing throughout the day and gradually building to a crescendo when the sunlight burnishes them pink and orange hues at dusk.
+Their vertiginous slopes abundant with lush vegetation and green forests.
+Beyond, we look out towards the hazy horizon where the sea and the sky seem to blend seamlessly into one another.
 The sea punctuated by occasional sails and fishing

 Of course there is also the food.
 This is a region where the locals and visitors alike eat like sultans.
-After each yoga session we dine morning and night on delicious locally sourced Turkish fare shaded under grapevines and umbrellas or at night bathed in moonlight under a canopy of stars.
-Afternoons are spent enjoying wonderfully healing massage sessions, visits to the local hamman and spa or simply lounging with the lizards soaking up the sun and enjoying the panoramic views from the swimming pool.
+After each yoga session we dine morning and night on delicious locally sourced Turkish fare shaded under grapevines and umbrellas or at night bathed in moonlight under a kaleidoscope of stars.

 Another highlight of the week is when we charter a local boat.
-Our lovely crew headed by their skipper Maradona, pick the group up from our local beach to take us to secluded coves and bays, where we can swim and snorkel and enjoy a barbecue lunch onboard washed down with local chilled rose or Efes beer.
-A lazy afternoon is then spent, chatting and laughing, reading or snoozing on the upper sun-deck, as we potter along the coast.
+Our lovely crew headed by their improbably named skipper 'Maradona', pick the group up from our local beach to take us to secluded coves and bays, where we can swim and snorkel and enjoy a barbecue lunch onboard washed down with local chilled rose or Efes beer.
+Then yet another lazy afternoon is then spent, chatting and laughing, reading or snoozing on the upper sun-deck, as we potter along the coast.

 New experiences, peace and relaxation and the camaraderie of sharing stories and learning about each other's often very different lives are an essential ingredient of this kind of group holiday.
-For me organising them, it is one of the best feelings in the world to watch the smiles and laughter of our newly formed yogi family as after yoga they sit over breakfast and make their plans between them for the day where the hardest choice is whether they should do a little or less!
+For me organising them, it is one of the most rewarding feelings of my role to sit and observe the smiles and laughter of our newly formed yogi family as after yoga they sit over breakfast and make their plans between them for the day ahead - where perhaps the hardest choice is whether they should do a little or less.

-I also love the magical evenings on our restaurant terrace.
+I also love the evenings on our magical restaurant terrace.
 Over 20 of us sat together at long tables beneath the vines, lit by candles twinkling in coloured glass lanterns.
 The sweet natured, hardworking hotel waiters always ready with a smile and countless plates of lovingly cooked food from the kitchen and hot bread from the cavernous wood burning oven.
-Homemade soups, mezes of grilled aubergine, feta, crostini heaped with fresh tomatoes.
+Homemade soups, mezes of grilled aubergine, feta, crostini heaped with plump juicy sweet tomatoes.
 Fresh fish, steaming vegetable tagines and richly flavoured unctuous pulses and grains.
-Fragrant rice and bowls of fresh herb salads bejewelled with pomegranates and olives, accompanied by carafes of the owner's country wine and freshly juiced pomegranates.
+Fragrant rice and bowls of fresh herb salads bejewelled with pomegranates and olives, accompanied by carafes of the owner's country wine and freshly juiced seasonal fruits.